mrmccormack/1000-vader/README.md

 - `.md` meads a `markdown` file - **markdown** is a simple language used by all **professional programers**
 - it's fast and simple once you learn a few basic things.
 - INSTRUCTIONS HERE: https://guides.github.com/features/mastering-markdown/

 ---
+# FontAwesome Challenge

+- in the Nav bar, there are links to social sites
+- ADD some FontAwesome icons to make it look better.
+- Use some of the code from https://startbootstrap.com/themes/grayscale/ as a reference
+- Good luck!

+---